 Release note:can be used to identify a customer friendly work item title vs a technical feature or bug fix title.

-When configured, this integration will retrieve Azure DevOps work item details and add details to your releases and deployments.
-If you ever need to disable the Azure DevOps Issue Tracker extension you can do so under Configuration ➜ Settings ➜ Azure Devops Issue Tracker.
+When configured, this integration will retrieve Azure DevOps work item details and add details about them in your Octopus releases and deployments.
+If you ever need to disable the Azure DevOps Issue Tracker extension you can do so under Configuration ➜ Settings ➜ Azure DevOps Issue Tracker.